Master of Arts in Regional Studies

 The curriculum augments core seminars on region-specific scholarship and research with the opportunity to take courses in disciplines across Columbia, including, for example, history, economics, political science, anthropology, international affairs, law, and business.

-Students develop an interdisciplinary understanding of the region through exposure to scholarship on key issues of contemporary Latin America—democratization, rule of law, urban development, environmental change, trade and immigration, gender relations, and cultural expression of diversity, among others.
+Students develop an interdisciplinary understanding of the region through exposure to scholarship on key issues of contemporary Latin America—democratization, rule of law, inequality, urban development, environmental change, trade and immigration, gender relations, and cultural expression of diversity, among others.
 Students also hone their regional knowledge and research and analytical skills by developing individual projects under the advisement of ILAS faculty.
 The program’s capstone project is a master’s thesis on the student’s selected topic and cultural or geographic area of interest.
+Students have the flexbility of taking coursework and developing theses projects the involve qualitative and/or quantitative approaches.

 Read more about the degree requirements.